lsst/pipe_base/doc/lsst.pipe.base/creating-a-pipeline.rst

 Command line options for running Pipelines
 ------------------------------------------
-This section is not intended to serve as a tutorial for processing data from the command line, for that refer to `lsst.ctrl.mpexec` or `lsst.ctrl.bps`.
+This section is not intended to serve as a tutorial for processing data from the command line, for that refer to :ref:`lsst.ctrl.mpexec` or :ref:`lsst.ctrl.bps`.
 However, both of these tools accept URI pointers to a `Pipeline`.
 These URIs can be altered with a specific syntax which will control how the `Pipeline` is loaded.